 Animal Farm by George Orwell

-Though you had to or will have had to read this for an eight or ninth grade humanities class, it'll always be a fun, classic read.
+A grammar school staple, this will always be a fun, classic read.
 Published in 1945, this allegorical and satiric fable about "society's blind march toward totalitarianism" and the Russian Revolution is still just as relevant today.

 1984 by George Orwell

 Another Orwell classic, this one takes place in the totalitarian state of Oceania, where someone is always watching you and the Thought Police can read your mind.
-It's Big Brother at it's most terrifying, and shows a fantasy of a political future that was meant to magnify and examine the present.
+It is Big Brother at its most terrifying and shows a fantasy of a political future that was meant to magnify and examine the present.